 - You start thinking of some strategic method to find few important variables

-In this post, I’ve explained the concept of principal component analysis in detail.
+In this post, I’ve explained the concept of PCA.
 I’ve kept the explanation to be simple and informative.
 For practical understanding, I’ve also demonstrated using this technique in R with interpretations.

 Note: Understanding this concept requires prior knowledge of statistics